 Key takeaway

 We support active trading and a wide range of legitimate strategies.
-These rules exist to discourage uncontrolled risk escalation and to promote consistent, professional trading behavior.
-If you trade with a clear risk plan and responsible exposure, you should have no issues.
+These rules exist to discourage uncontrolled risk escalation, emotional decision-making and trading patterns inconsistent with professional standards.
+If you trade with a clear methodology, responsible exposure and disciplined execution, you should have no issues.